pshyong/Shibainu/doc/sprint 0/PB.md

     - Sign-in with the newly created username and password should be successful.

 **Search for thread/post:**
-- As a user with an account, I want to be able to quickly find threads/posts I'm interested in quickly
+- As a user with an account, I want to be able to quickly find threads/posts I'm interested in quickly so that I don't have to waste time looking for them
 - Estimate: 5
 - Priority: Medium
 - Criteria of Satisfaction: